-Metabolic Regulation of Stem Cells and Tissue GrowthSubmit Manuscript no this topic Topic Articles: 0
+Metabolic Regulation of Stem Cells and Tissue GrowthSubmit Manuscript on this topic

 Metabolism is defined as the sum of all life-maintaining chemical reactions within an organism: Metabolic reactions either convert high-molecular substances to generate energy, molecular building blocks for biosynthesis and signaling molecules (catabolism) or generate novel high molecular bio-molecules (proteins and proteoglycans, carbohydrates, lipids and nucleotides) from the available low-molecular building blocks and precursors (anabolism).
 In metazoans, these processes range from digestion, the distribution of the resulting metabolites towards specific organs and tissues towards compartimentalized metabolism on the cellular and sub-cellular level.